cyberus-technology/hedron/doc/upcoming.md

 FACS will be temporarily overwritten and restored after the system has resumed.

+The parameters of the system call are the respective `SLP_TYP` values that are indicated by the `\_Sx` system state DSDT method.

 For userspace the suspend/resume cycle will happen during the execution of the system call and execution resumes as normal when the system call returns.